 Why do rats show a decrease in exploration threshold with horizon?
 In short horizon, without fully understanding the structure of the task, rats may perceive the time horizon in terms of the volatility of the environment, and thus explore more in a more volatile condition (the short horizon condition).
 Experiment 3 supported this view, in that, by having random rewards, rats explored more compared to the constant reward case in Experiment 1 (Fig 10).
 However, volatility does not selectively increase threshold, but also increases decision noise.
 This is compatible with the theory that relative uncertainty correlates with directed exploration whereas total uncertainty correlates with random exploration (Gershman, 2019).
 In a more volatile environment, the uncertainty of both options increase, thus both total uncertainty and relative uncertainty increase, resulting in the increase in the threshold as well as the decision noise.
 Since rats selectively increased threshold without increasing decision noise in longer horizon condition, volatility alone cannot account for the behavior of the rats.
 Another possibility is that rats may be biased towards feeders that were more rewarding in past games.
 Indeed, we observed that rats are slightly biased towards the feeder that had high rewards in the past (Fig S5).
 In Experiment 2, rats spent more trials on long horizon games (H = 6) compared to short horizon games (H = 1).
 As a result, rats might develop a stronger bias towards rewarding feeders in long horizon games.
 We did see a significantly larger feeder bias in long horizon games in Experiment 2 (Fig S7).
 However, feeder bias should in principle affect the guided feeder and unguided feeder equally and it is not clear how it might bias exploration.
 Parameter recovery results suggested that our model estimates the upper bound of these feeder biases (Fig S1).
 It is therefore unlikely that the horizon difference in exploration threshold arises from feeder biases.
 Lastly, a longer horizon means that there were many opportunities to explore the unguided option, making it less urgent to explore on the first trial compared to a shorter horizon.
+Future study is needed to compare these alternative algorithms that rats may use in explore-exploit tasks and explain why rats decrease their decision threshold with time horizon.

 Nevertheless, we note that rats can adapt the level of directed exploration to the time horizon.
 The use of horizon context to explore requires (possibly irrational) planning and model-based reasoning (a mental model of the environment that reflects the time horizon).
 Win-stay/lose-shift strategies which are effective in solving reversal learning problems do not work in dealing with horizon changes.
 The win-stay/lose-shift strategy is solely dependent on experienced and estimated rewards and does not by itself adapt to time horizon changes.
 To the authors’ knowledge, horizon adaption of exploration has only been examined in very limited species (humans, Wilson et al, 2014; great tits, Kacelnik, 1979).
 It remains an open question as to whether other species can adapt exploration to time horizons.

 In addition, we believe our design has advantages in serving as a potential behavioral model in studying the neurophysiological mechanisms underlying real-time explore-exploit decisions and its neural substrate.
 In the reversal learning paradigm, the level of exploration had to be evaluated on the course of several trials, therefore the exact timing of “exploration” decision is difficult to estimate.
 In our design, however, exploration can be seen in a single trial (visiting the unknown option), which is advantageous.